1616-09-27

 User onboarding: Windows 98 style

 I’ve looked before at how Microsoft build their user onboarding into games for Windows 3.1, but the truth is that 3.1’s onboarding was otherwise pretty poor.
-The software was designed for command line users with prior knowledge, and the only help offered was with getting used to the GUI, not the OS itself.
-Perhaps that’s why Windows 95 & 98 — the first Windows operating systems which considered onboarding for the common user — sold over 10 times more copies than 3.1 did, 6 years prior.
+The software was designed for command-line users with prior knowledge, and the only help offered was with getting used to the GUI, not the OS itself.
+Perhaps that’s why Windows 95 & 98 — the first Windows operating systems that considered onboarding for the common user — sold over 10 times more copies than 3.1 did 6 years prior.

 Windows 98 uses Progressive Profiling